Enjoy sex like you used to

 However, while the term was originally intended to describe a cis woman penetrating a cis man, it has become much more inclusive and accessible to all genders and orientations.
 The main distinction between pegging and other forms of anal sex is that it involves anal penetration via a strap-on dildo.

-Eric Barry, a Philadelphia-based comedian and writer, got pegged for the first time when he was 20.
+Eric Barry, a Philadelphia-based comedian and writer, got pegged for the first time when he was twenty.
 But it wasn’t something he’d been dying to try.
 “It was not on my mind at all,” he says of pegging.
 “But my summer-fling girlfriend, who was 19 at the time, was exceptionally more experienced than me.”

 How to Prep for a Pegging Experience